A patient of mine was recently diagnosed with retinoblastoma. Can you tell me about the disease — and is it hereditary? Thanks.

 Retinoblastoma, which is usually found in infants and toddlers, is cancer of the eye.
 It first arises in the retina (the innermost layer of the eyeball, where light is sensed and transformed into a nerve signal to be passed on to the brain), but can move to other parts of the body.
 This tumor blocks the view from the outside of the eye to the retina, preventing the “red-eye effect” in photographs.
 During my residency, I took care of a chid with retinoblastoma who was diagnosed because the family noticed she had a “red-eye effect” in only one of her eyes.

 Retinoblastoma also exists as a non-hereditary condition.
-Retinoblastoma in only one eye is usually not hereditary.
+If it’s in only one eye it’s usually not hereditary.
 (Still, of those who have retinoblastoma in one eye, as many as 20 percent have inherited this disease.)

 The standard treatment for retinoblastoma is taking out the eye.
 The process of removing the eye from the socket is called enucleation.
 The surgeon will also try to remove tissue from the lining of the socket, and as much of the optic nerve as possible.
 The optic nerve can be a highway for tumor spread to the brain.
 Other treatment modalities may be considered when the tumors are small.